March 3, 2025

 Showing the audio playback icon on Google slide

-Click on the audio playback icon to play the file or drag it wherever you want it to appear on the slide.
+Click the speaker icon to play the audio or drag it to reposition it within the slide.

-You can also add music to Google Slides using a URL or link to the file’s location on the web or streaming services like SoundCloud, YouTube Music, Apple Music, or Spotify, though this method is pretty cumbersome.
+You can also add music to Google Slides by linking to audio from streaming services like SoundCloud, YouTube Music, Apple Music, or Spotify.
+However, this method requires an internet connection and manual playback.

 Note: For this guide, we'll insert music using a link or URL from a SoundCloud file.
 Make sure you're connected to the internet to play the audio during your presentation.